Learn the skills needed for effective dark web threat hunting and cryptocurrency investigations. Level up!

 The Cyber Threat Landscape continues to rapidly evolve due to technological advancements, increased investments in offensive cyber operations from Nation-States, and a cybercriminal ecosystem that breeds new Advanced Persistent Threat (APT) actors every day.
 "The cybercriminal underground plays a big part in the overall threat landscape as it has lowered the barriers to entry for less-sophisticated criminals to collaborate with advanced ones” says SANS FOR589 author and course lead Sean O’Connor.
 This is especially true in the case of ransomware, which in recent years has seen an explosion in adoption due to Ransomware-as-a-Service (RaaS) operations and the massive increase in cryptocurrency ransom payments by victims.”
 Although there are many legitimate use cases for the dark web, cryptocurrencies, and the blockchain, this course will focus exclusively on the criminal use cases and how to hunt for them.
 This course will cover how to collect dark web intelligence passively (scrapers, forum lurking, CTI vendors, etc.) and how to collect dark web intelligence actively through structured Human Intelligence (HUMINT) engagements with threat actors.

-Authored by Sean O'Connor, the new FOR589: Cybercrime Intelligence course will teach you how to hunt for threat intelligence within the cybercriminal underground using Human Intelligence (HUMINT) elicitation techniques and blockchain analytics tools to trace criminal cryptocurrency transactions.
+Authored by Sean O'Connor, Will Thomas & Trevor Giffen, the new FOR589: Cybercrime Intelligence course will teach you how to hunt for threat intelligence within the cybercriminal underground using Human Intelligence (HUMINT) elicitation techniques and blockchain analytics tools to trace criminal cryptocurrency transactions.
 Following the completion of the course, each student will be prepared to social engineer cybercriminals, produce dark web intelligence, provide unique intelligence support to incident response cases, extract cryptocurrency artifacts from mobile and computer devices, negotiate with ransomware operators on behalf of a client, support Law Enforcement partners with attribution efforts, and investigate Anti-Money Laundering (AML) cases involving cryptocurrency transactions on and off the Blockchain.

 Course Days At-A-Glance